-We’ve complied a list of five fabulously famous sailors.
+We’ve compiled a list of five fabulously famous sailors.
 Although some certainly had their controversies, their stories still make for great reading, even today.

 This was the 16 year old girl who, in 2010, became the youngest person to ever sail without help and without stopping around the world.
 An absolutely amazing and seemingly fearless young lady!